yechanlee00/Flex-Spin-Ising-Machine/README.md

 Before calculating a new target spin's local field:

-\[
+$$
 S = 0
-\]
+$$

 must be guaranteed.

-Without `acc_clear`, the previous spin's accumulated local field could remain in the accumulator and corrupt the next computation.
+Without `acc_clear`, the previous accumulated local field could remain in the accumulator and corrupt the next computation.

 ---